oracle/terraform-provider-oci/website/docs/d/log_analytics_log_analytics_log_groups.html.markdown

 # Data Source: oci_log_analytics_log_analytics_log_groups
 This data source provides the list of Log Analytics Log Groups in Oracle Cloud Infrastructure Log Analytics service.

-Returns a list of Log-Analytics groups.
+Returns a list of log groups in a compartment.
+You may limit the number of log groups, provide sorting options, and filter the results by specifying a display name.

 ## Example Usage